 Played straight in the finale of the film Prince Caspian.
 Caspian decides at the last moment not to kill Miraz in an arranged duel, even though he's fully prepared to hack-and-slash his way through Miraz's army a few moments later, had no trouble chopping up bad guys at the castle a few nights before, and could probably fill a book with unassailable reasons that necessitate Miraz's death.

-Played even straighter in X-Men: First Class, where Erik does kill Shaw and become just like him: after most of the film is spent with Charles and Erik arguing over whether Erik should kill Shaw, Erik catches up with Shaw, who attempts to Hannibal Lecture him.
-Erik's response is to say 'you're right', kill him anyway, and pick up where he left off as regards the mutant-supremacy agenda.
+Played even straighter in X-Men: First Class, where Erik does kill Shaw and become just like him: after most of the film is spent with Charles and Erik arguing over whether Erik should kill Shaw, Erik catches up with Shaw, who attempts to explain himself.
+Erik's response is to say 'you're right', kill him anyway, and picks up where he left off as regards the mutant-supremacy agenda.

 Subverted in Darkman.
 The movie ends with the hero dangling the villain off a building.
 The villain goads Darkman into killing him and then explains why Darkman won't let him fall, asserting that he could never live with himself.
 Needless to say, down he goes.
 "I'm learning to live with a lot of things," mumbles Darkman.